woocommerce/action-scheduler/docs/api.md

 - **$args** (array) Arguments to pass to callbacks when the hook triggers.
 Default: _`array()`_.
 - **$group** (string) The group to assign this job to.
 Default: _''_.
 - **$unique** (boolean) Whether the action should be unique.
 Default: _`false`_.
+- **$priority** (integer) Lower values take precedence over higher values.
+Defaults to 10, with acceptable values falling in the range 0-255.

 ### Return value